getnudges/monov4/mkdocs/docs/data/index.md

 - The payment-related data all lives in the [`paymentdb` database](/data/paymentdb), implemented in PostgresQL.
 - Ephemeral data and some cached data lives in a Redis database.

-Management of the databases in UnAd are handled with a mix of local scripts to modify the local databases, and [EF Core Migrations](https://learn.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli).
+Management of the databases in Nudges are handled with a mix of local scripts to modify the local databases, and [EF Core Migrations](https://learn.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli).

 ## Conventions